 Caring Plate, a program that offers meals to those receiving cancer treatment, is still running as usual and are continuing to accept new clients.

-Restaurants still open and offering take-out and home delivery–-note this is for the Knoxville area and updates are coming in daily.
+Restaurants offering take-out and home delivery–-note this is for the Knoxville area and updates are coming in daily.
 If in doubt, call the restaurant first.

 For those who have young children in the home, Knox County Schools has a list of emergency food distribution sites.
 “While Knox County Schools is closed through April 3, 2020, out of concern over COVID-19, the district will be providing breakfast and lunch to any child 18 and under at no charge.
 Due to federal regulations, food cannot be distributed during an anticipated closure such as Spring Break; therefore, meal distribution will begin Monday, March 23, 2020.”